Guidelines for Dispensations for Aircraft to Operate at Adelaide Airport During Curfew Hours

 4. Administrative Arrangements

-Requests for curfew dispensations at Adelaide Airport should be made to the Department of Infrastructure and Transport on telephone number 02 6274 6998 or email firstname.lastname@example.org.
-All calls to this number, also used for Sydney, Coolangatta and Essendon airport curfew dispensation requests, are received by an answering service and immediately diverted to a duty officer of the Department of Infrastructure and Regional Development responsible for handling dispensation requests.
+Requests for curfew dispensations at Adelaide Airport should be made to the Department on telephone number 02 6274 6998 or email firstname.lastname@example.org.
+All calls to this number, also used for Sydney, Coolangatta and Essendon airport curfew dispensation requests, are received by an answering service and immediately diverted to a duty officer of the Department responsible for handling dispensation requests.

 The duty officer will contact the person seeking the dispensation, make a decision on the request and advise the aircraft operator of the decision.
 If appropriate, the duty officer will also advise Airservices Australia's Air Traffic Services at Adelaide Airport of the dispensation request and decision at the earliest practicable time.